jenniferlei/hb-takehome-melon-tasting-reservations-app/README.md

 ### LOG IN

-Users can log in by username
+Users can log in by username.
-<br/>The login form sends a post request to the Python-Flask backend and saves the session username and login information
+<br/>The login form sends a post request to the Python-Flask backend and saves the session username and login information.

 <img width="50%" height="50%" alt="Log In" src="https://user-images.githubusercontent.com/43583599/161312093-51c658a9-a7fc-4cf4-bf9b-9dd23b8193ab.png">